mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-events-schemaeventtarget.markdown

         for c in self.table.c:
             c_copy = c.copy(schema=schema)
             c_copy.unique = c_copy.index = False
-            # ensure that the type object was copied,
-            # as we may need to modify it in-place
 ~~            if isinstance(c.type, SchemaEventTarget):
                 assert c_copy.type is not c.type
             self.columns[c.name] = c_copy